jmorvay/Frinx-docs/FRINX_VPP_Distribution/Operations_Manual/span_port_config.md

 <!-- /TOC -->
 # VPP Distribution: Configuring a Span Port on VPP
 This guide assumes a freshly installed system with CentOS-7-x86_64-Minimal-1708.iso.
-You can get it at http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1708.iso - choose your own mirror.
+You can access it [here](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-Minimal-1708.iso) - choose your own mirror.

 ## Install epel-release
 ```